 2. Determine if you Agree or Disagree with the Dismissal

-If you agree with the dismissal and the referee report don't request a hearing and the associated penalty will be applied as outlined in the Ontario Soccer Discipline Policy.
-At this time there is nothing you need to do except wait to find out your penalty.
-If there is a suspension you will be notified through your Club which games you are suspended for.
+If you agree with the dismissal, the associated penalty will be applied as outlined in the Ontario Soccer Judicial Matters Policy.
+There is nothing you need to do except wait to find out your penalty.
+If there is a suspension, you will be notified by your Club the games at which your suspension will be served.

 Suspensions